-In the past, PaaSage and MELODIC relied on a workaround where the metric appearance in utility functions was replaced with specific formulas that have clear dependency on the current candidate configuration through the use of metric variables.
-The main idea was to have a way to direct the evaluation of the utility function towards more powerful configurations when the current performance was not good and the less powerful configurations when the current performance was too good.
-In this respect, in the previous, performance-oriented utility function, CT could be replaced with $(\theta_1 \cdot \theta_2/c_1 \cdot c_2) + \theta_3$ , where $\theta_i$ are metrics $(\theta_1$ represents number of trainings left to do, $\theta_2$ the percentile bound on task execution and $\theta_3$ the elapsed time, as it was described in the Section 5.1.2) while ci are metric variables (c1 represents the number of instances and c2 the number of cores).
+In the past, PaaSage19 and MELODIC relied on a workaround where the metric appearance in utility functions was replaced with specific formulas that have clear dependency on the current candidate configuration through the use of metric variables.
+The main idea was to have a way to direct the evaluation of the utility function towards more powerful configurations when the current performance was not good and the less powerful configurations when the current performance was not good and the less powerful configurations.
+CT could be replaced with $(\theta_1 \cdot \theta_2/c_1 \cdot c_2) + \theta_3$, where θ_i are metrics (θ_1 represents number of trainings left to do, θ_2 the percentile bound on task execution and θ_3 the elapsed time, as it was described in the Section 5.1.2) while ci are metric variables (c1 represents the number of instances and c2 the number of cores).